jhpyle/docassemble/_docs/config.md

 key](#google), it will use the [Google Cloud Translation API] to prepare "first draft" translations for any [ISO-639-1] language you designate.

+When you have prepared a translation file and you want to use it on your server, you will need to put the file into the "sources" folder of a package and install that package on your server using [Package Management].
+For more information about how to create packages, **docassemble**, see the [Packages] section.

 Users of **docassemble** have contributed translations of built-in system phrases.
 These are available in the `docassemble.base`